-Balance training is a low impact activity that may not maintain or build bone density, but it improves stability and body awareness to decrease the risk of falling when the body is jostled suddenly like slipping on ice or being bumped while walking down the street.
-Tai Chi and Yoga are good examples of activities to help improve balance.
+Balance training is a low impact activity that may not maintain or build bone density.
+However, it improves low-impact stability and body awareness.
+This in turn decreases the risk of falling when we need to quickly adjust to prevent a fall.

 Stretching is important to maintain flexibility around joints and muscles.
-Due to the nature of aging, we lose flexibility which causes pain and stiffness, which leads to a decrease in activity.
-When we are constantly in pain or feeling stiff we opt out of physical activity, which eventually leads to a decrease in bone density.
-Therefore, in order to feel capable and competent in keeping active, it is vital to maintain good flexibility and range of motion in joints.
+We lose flexibility as we age.
+This causes pain and stiffness, which leads to decreases in activity.
+When we are often in pain or feeling stiff we opt out of physical activity.

 Long-term physical inactivity negatively affects your bone health.
 Therefore, to feel capable of keeping active we need to maintain good flexibility and range of motion in our joints.

 It is never too late to start a bone-healthy exercise program, regardless of your osteoporosis status.
 Taking part in a regular exercise program will help prevent falls and fractures while preserving existing bone density.

 If you don't know where to start, contact a Kinesiologist.